Distributions¶

 sampleX.plot('gpc')

-A data distribution can be numerically "deconvoluted" to find the combination of weights and individual distributions which best describe it using the method fit()
+A data distribution can be numerically "deconvoluted" to find the combination of weights and individual distributions which best describe it using the method fit().
+For example, let's try deconvoluting the above distribution as a combination of 4 distributions of type LogNormal.

 sampleX_fit = sampleX.fit(LogNormal, 4)